Meet the Apes at the Orangutan Rehabilitation Center 🏕️🐵🌳 Borneo

 Meet the Borneo apes at Sepilok Orangutan Rehabilitation Center

-Raised pathway through the Sepilok Orangutan Reserve
+Pathway through the Orangutan Reserve

 The orangutans can be quite curious, and there’s good chance you’ll have some up-close and personal encounters.